History of Luton: 20th century

 In the 20th century, the hat trade severely declined and was replaced by more modern industries.
 In 1905, Vauxhall Motors opened the largest car plant in the United Kingdom in Luton.
 In 1914 Hewlett & Blondeau built an aircraft manufacturing plant in Leagrave which later became Electrolux in 1926, which set the precedent for further light manufacturing businesses in the town.

 In 1904 councillors Asher Hucklesby and Edwin Oakley purchased the estate that became Wardown Park, and then donated the property to the people of Luton.
 Hucklesby went on to be Mayor of Luton.
 The main house became Luton Museum, whilst the grounds became one of the town's main public parks.

 The town had a tram system from 1908 until 1932 and the first cinema was opened in 1909.
-A Carnegie Library opened in the town in 1910.
-By 1914, the population reached had 50,000.
+A Carnegie Library opened in the town in 1910, built to the cost of £10,000 and the opening ceremony was attended by US Ambassador Whitelaw Reid and Andrew Carnegie himself.
+By 1914, the population had reached 50,000.

 The original town hall was destroyed in 1919 during the Peace Day celebrations at the end of the First World War; local people including many ex-servicemen were unhappy with unemployment and had been refused the use of a local park to hold celebratory events, and so stormed the town hall setting it on fire.
 (See Luton Town Hall) A replacement town hall was completed in 1936.
 Luton Airport opened in 1938, owned and operated by the council.